-Can you start your day without a decent cup of coffee?
+Can you start your day without a decent cup of camp coffee?

 We can’t.
 Camp coffee doesn’t have to be a watery slightly brown liquid that kinda tastes like coffee.
 Being in the bush shouldn’t mean you have to sacrifice your morning caffeine-kick!

-The Aeropress is a great way to have excellent coffee while hiking.
+The Aeropress is the best way to have a proper cup of Joe while hiking.
 Boil your water, throw in some ground coffee and within a minute you’ve got some great espresso.

 The combination of total immersion and pressure gives you a perfectly extracted cup.
 Cleaning it is a breeze as all it takes is a quick rinse.

 The paper filters are biodegradable so just bury them before you break camp.
 The plunger fits into the outer cylinder so that it doesn’t take up much space.

 I’d leave the funnel section at home though and just pour the grounds in carefully.
 Having the Aeropress in your pack ensures the best start to your day’s hike.

 This makes a great gift for that grumpy-in-morning family member or friend.VIEW ON AMAZON